coderamen666/srd-v3.5-md/spells/spells-a-b.md

 target or targets as a move action, as if directing an active spell.

-Use the statistics for animated objects, except that plants smaller than Large usually don't have hardness.
+Use the statistics for animated objects, except that plants smaller than Large usually don’t have hardness.

 *Animate plants* cannot affect plant creatures, nor does it affect nonliving vegetable material.